Tuition-Free Online Colleges in Wisconsin 2026

 Wisconsin Tuition Promise

 The Wisconsin Tuition Promise is a Universities of Wisconsin initiative that covers tuition and segregated fees for eligible in-state students from families below a certain income level.
-It is designed to fill gaps after federal and state aid is applied, helping ensure that qualifying students can attend participating campuses without paying tuition out of pocket.
+It is designed to fill gaps after federal and state aid is applied, helping ensure that qualifying students can get free college in Wisconsin.

 Students must complete the Free Application for Federal Student Aid (FAFSA) and meet income and enrollment requirements to qualify.
 Because the program applies across multiple Universities of Wisconsin campuses, it plays a major role in making public education more accessible statewide.